oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 | `alignment<alignment>`   | 1          | Alignment of the Avalon memory-mapped host interface
 | `stable`                 | N/A | User guarantee that the pointer will not change between pipelined invocations of the kernel.
 The compiler uses this to further optimize the kernel.

-We can use some of these parameters to improve the performance of `Example 1`.
-Re-structure the design so that each pointer has exclusive access to a dedicated Avalon memory-mapped agent memory, like this:
+These parameters can be used to improve the performance of `Example 1` by ensuring that each pointer points to data in a dedicated Avalon memory-mapped agent memory, like this:

 ![](assets/dedicated_avhost.svg)